Anchorsify/Anchorsify.github.io/_projects/Doton.md

 - Seal Speed: 12
 - Status: Stun 4

-Effects: Earthen Skewer inflicts Piercing wounds, and has its damage increased by 10% when checking to see if it caused a wound.
+Effects: Earthen Skewer inflicts Piercing wounds, and has its damage increased by 10% for Wounding.

 #### --( Tama no Nendo - Clay Bullet )--
 Pushing your chakra into the ground beneath you, you pull up a ball of earth and mud, globby and chakra filled that you then launch or literally throw sometimes at the opponent.
 Once on them, the mud is held semi-cohesive by the chakra lacing it, which can restrict the victim's movement.

-- Chakra: 14
+- Chakra: 15
 - Damage: 8d10
 - Range: 8
 - Speed: 12